Vyacheslav Zaitsev: Career in post-Soviet Russia

-In 1994, Zaitsev hosted the inaugural Nadezhda Lamanova Prize competition for professional Russian designers at Dom Modi, and the competition has been held under his patronage since.
+In 1994, Zaitsev hosted the inaugural Nadezhda Lamanova Prize competition for professional Russian designers at Dom Mody, and the competition has been held under his patronage since.
 In 1996 he launched a competition in Russia, using the slogan of "Goodbye Barbie, welcome Maroussia", to find the "purest essence of" female adolescence, with the aim of decreasing the influence of the American doll in Russia.
 In Zaitsev's words, "Barbie is rigid, cold, cynical, pragmatic.
-Now look at the faces of our children... they are not only beautiful, but sweet, charming and mysterious.
+Now look at the faces of our children ... they are not only beautiful, but sweet, charming and mysterious.
 In every face there's a secret, and so must the new Russian doll".
 Also in 1996, a follow-up to 1992s Maroussia, a floriental fragrance named Authentic Maroussia was launched but has since been discontinued.

 Zaitsev was the tailor to Vladimir Zhirinovsky for his 1996 Russian presidential campaign.
 Zaitsev, who planned to vote for Boris Yeltsin, stated on Zhirinovsky, "He wanted something distinctly Russian, so I thought back to the military-style jackets of the 20s, the 30s—like Stalin, only in new colours".
 On 27 May 1996, President of Russia Boris Yeltsin awarded Zaitsev the State Prize of the Russian Federation in the field of literature and the arts.
 In 1996, Zaitsev was also made an honorary citizen of the city of his birth, Ivanovo.

-His 2001 collection entitled Dedication saw the most expensive dresses costing between $10,00012,000, whilst the cheapest were in the $2,0003,000 price range.
+His 2001 collection entitled Dedication saw the most expensive dresses costing $10,000–12,000, whilst the cheapest were in the $2,000–3,000 price range.

-When then-President of Russia Vladimir Putin was due to travel on a state visit to the United Kingdom in June 2003, Zaitsev designed attire for First Lady of Russia Lyudmila Putina to wear for the visit, which included an audience with Queen Elizabeth II.
+When President of Russia Vladimir Putin was due to travel on a state visit to the United Kingdom in June 2003, Zaitsev designed attire for First Lady of Russia Lyudmila Putina to wear for the visit, which included an audience with Queen Elizabeth II.
 Zaitsev told Zhizn that it took some time to convince Putina to wear a hat, due to Russian women in general not wearing them.